Programmatic SEO vs AI-Driven SEO: Why Templates Won't Build Authority

 A web of interconnected topic clusters covering biomechanics, materials, and training conditions, forming a deep authority map around a product category

-The concept of topical authority, the depth and consistency of a site's coverage across a subject area, is the mechanism that determines whether your content actually ranks.
+Topical authority, the depth and consistency of a site's coverage across a subject area, is the mechanism that determines whether your content actually ranks.
 A site that covers running shoes from the perspective of biomechanics, materials science, training conditions, foot anatomy, and product comparison will outrank a site with one well-optimised product page targeting 'buy running shoes.'
 Search engines measure the site graph: the relationships between pages, the depth of coverage across a topic cluster, the consistency of publishing over time.

 Programmatic SEO produces breadth without depth.
 A thousand pages targeting a thousand keyword permutations is breadth.
-Topical authority requires depth within each cluster.
-Multiple pieces that address the same subject from different angles, at different levels of intent, linked together in a structure that makes the relationship between them legible to search engines.
+Topical authority requires depth within each cluster: multiple pieces that address the same subject from different angles, at different levels of intent, linked together in a structure that makes the relationship between them legible to search engines.

 Why generative search makes the difference even sharper